hanimao/devOps-notes-/AWS.md

 - ALL OUTBOUND traffic is authorised by default

-What if you want to control access between instances?
+What if you want to control access between instances and those instances might change ips?